hawkish/nix/README.md

 ## Install NIX

-Use the Determinate Systems GUI installer for Nix on a Mac.
-It is available [here](https://determinate.systems/posts/graphical-nix-installer/).
+Use the NixOS installer for MacOS.
+It is available [here](https://nixos.org/download.html).
+Don't use Determinate Systems GUI installer for Nix on a Mac - you'll end up configuring two nix systems.

 Use the NixOS installer for Linux.
 It is available [here](https://nixos.org/download.html).